The piranha problem: Large effects swimming in a small pond: Background

 These concerns are particularly relevant in social science, where the search for potential causes is open-ended.
-Our work here is partly motivated by the replication crisis, which refers to the difficulties that many have had in trying to independently verify established findings in social and biological sciences~\citep{ioannidis2005}.
-Many of the explanations for the crisis have focused on various methodological issues, such as researcher degrees of freedom~\citep{SNS11}, underpowered studies~\citep{BIMNFRM13}, and data dredging~\citep{HHLKJ15}.
-In some cases, solutions to these issues have also been proposed, notably good practice guidelines for authors and reviewers~\citep{SNS11} and preregistration of studies~\citep{MEtAl14}.
+Our work here is partly motivated by the replication crisis, which refers to the difficulties that many have had in trying to independently verify established findings in social and biological sciences.
+Many of the explanations for the crisis have focused on various methodological issues, such as low power and unrecognized researcher degrees of freedom~\citep{SNS11}.
 Beyond the criticisms of practice and suggested fixes, these works have also provided much needed statistical intuition.
-Groups of studies that claim to have found a variety of important explanatory variables for a single outcome should be scrutinized, particularly when the dependencies among the explanatory variables has not been investigated.
+Groups of studies that claim to have found a variety of important explanatory variables for a single outcome should be scrutinized, particularly when the dependencies among the explanatory variables have not been investigated.

 This article collects several mathematical results regarding the distributions of correlations or coefficients, with the aim of fostering further work on statistical models for environments with a multiplicity of effects.
 What is novel in this paper is not the theorems themselves but rather viewing them in the context of trying to make sense of clusters of research studies that claim to have found large effects.